 “Nature killing us off doesn’t bother nature.
 Nature doesn’t get that the human race doesn’t have enough water or enough resources.
 Nature will survive without us.
 It’s not about protecting the planet - it’s about protecting ourselves.”

 Without science-based outcomes that actually deliver real global change, this will never happen.
 In the run-up to 2030, corporations will need to move beyond the balance sheet of a marketing campaign and focus on a whole new set of numbers that really deliver - steering away from anecdotal data that is currently often used for decision-making.

 “I think we’ve achieved the low-hanging fruit in sustainability terms,” says David.
 “The next ten years are going to be far more complicated and far more challenging, but will also deliver far more genuine change.”

 Many thanks to David for his time and his thoughts.
-If you’re looking for a platform that can help you to facilitate genuine innovation, sign up to Solverboard today.
+If you’re looking for a platform that can help you to facilitate genuine innovation, sign up for Acclaim Ideas today.